jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_python.rst

 To be able to use the computed value in Python it has to be converted to a PyObject.
 This can be done using the function .
-This function is similar to the -function as it also uses the signature string to define what Python-datatypes to create.
-This is used in the last part of the -function to return a Python-datatype.
+This function is similar to the C-function as it also uses the signature string to define what Python-datatypes to create.
+This is used in the last part of the C-function to return a Python-datatype.

 .. code-block:: C